 What’s in a name?

 Like the more than 80 different cannabinoids unique to cannabis, terpenes come with their own fancy names.
-Some with the most common associated scents are:
+Keep in mind, though, that much of the research around terpenes is still in the early stages.
+More high-quality studies on humans are needed to fully understand the health impacts of different terpene profiles.
+Some of the most common associated scents are:

 Everyone knows THC and CBD, the two most prevalent cannabinoids, are amazing medical powerhouses, but they don’t work all alone.
 Along with dozens of other cannabinoids, these two compounds play nicely with each strain’s terpenes to produce outstanding benefits.
 Looking again at four of the most common terpenes:

-- Pinene is useful for stopping inflammation and can help with memory retention (think Alzheimer’s!).
+- Pinene is useful for stopping inflammation and can help with memory retention.

-- Linalool has a calming effect, and can tackle insomnia, stress, pain, and anxiety.
+- Linalool has a calming effect and can tackle insomnia, stress, pain, and anxious thoughts.

 - Myrcene is also relaxing, and in addition to being antiseptic, anti-bacterial, and antifungal, it can heighten the “high” effect of THC.

-So, what do you think?
+So, what do you think about cannabis terpenes?
 Maybe next time you explore the best cannabis seed strains for your individual symptoms, you’ll take terpene content into consideration.
 As research continues, more and more information is certain to become available about these compounds and their amazing medical promise!